Merry we meet - Merry we meet - Merry we meet

 “Matthew Hopkins, son of Mr James Hopkins, Minister of Wenham, was buried at Mistley, August 12th, 1647”.
 There is reason to believe that this is the noted Matthew Hopkins, Witch-finder General to the associated counties, who had frequently been mentioned by various writers.
 Sir Walter Scott says: “He was perhaps a native of Manningtree in Essex, at any rate he resided there in the year 1644, when an epidemic cry of witchcraft arose in that town”.
 It is not known that any writer has made any mention of Hopkins after 1647.
 The inference therefore is that the particulars in the register refer to him”.

-The original register today is in a somewhat faded condition, hidden as it has been among the archives of the combined parish of Manningtree and Mistley, now held by the Suffolk Records Office.
-The actual entry in the register reads:
+The original register today is in a somewhat faded condition, hidden as it has been among the archives of the combined parish of Manningtree and Mistley, now held by the Suffolk Records Office. reads:

 Today according to local legend, Hopkins’ ghost is said to haunt Mistley Pond.
 An apparition wearing 17th-century attire is reportedly seen roaming the vicinity, particularly on Friday nights near to the Witches Sabbats.